ashwathirao/games/README.md

 Lets mark a random choise for computer and the input choise of these user is stored.
 Then let us define a function to compare the choises.
 We end by a root.mainloop() function to keep events on the main window active and all other widgets interactive

+AGE CALCULATOR

+Basic Algorithms are used for functions and tkinter for GUI

+WIFI-PASSWORD

+A basic program to detect the passwords of the wifi connection that were used in your device.